MJKWoolnough/jslib/README.md

 | false   | true              | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) & [ChildClass](#elements_childclass) |
 | false   | false             | true     | [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) |

-In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the `fn` call.
+In addition, the type T can be further modified by the use of the `extend` Option, which will add a custom class to the prototype chain, allowing its methods and field to be used, including during the intialising `fn` call.

+When the `args` Option is specified, the `fn` call (and the `classOnly` constructor) gain a number of parameters equal to the number of strings specified.
+For the [DOMBind](#dom_dombind) output, these parameters are set in the [Props](#dom_props) object passed to the function with the key being the name specified in the array.
+For the `classOnly` output, these values must be specified manually in the constructor call.

 The [Children](#dom_children) returned from passed `fn` function are added either to the [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot), if the psuedo Option is false, or to the [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment), if the psuedo Option is true.